ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 ## What are zero-knowledge proofs? {#what-are-zk-proofs}

-A zero-knowledge proof is a way of proving the validity of a statement without revealing the statement itself.
+A "[zero-knowledge proof](https://vegavid.com/blog/zero-knowledge-proof-in-blockchain)” is a way of proving the validity of a statement without revealing the statement itself.
 The ‘prover’ is the party trying to prove a claim, while the ‘verifier’ is responsible for validating the claim.

 Zero-knowledge proofs first appeared in a 1985 paper, “[The knowledge complexity of interactive proof systems](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf)” which provides a definition of zero-knowledge proofs widely used today: